felicitybui1/Stock-price-prediction/README.md

 ## Project Overview

-In this project, I applied sentiment analysis using a statistical machine learning model and random forest in an attempt to capture the correlation between the tweets extracted from Twitter and stock’s price market movements.
+In this project, I applied sentiment analysis using a statistical machine learning model to capture the correlation between the tweets extracted from Twitter and stock’s price market movements.
 My exploration sought to answer the following research question:

 **How would daily stock prices behave in response to a positive, neutral, or negative sentiment scoring of tweets related to the respective stock?**